MouseBiteLabs/Super-Game-Boy-Plus/README.md

 OR

-2) Build a Game Boy cartridge that uses the M29F160 <a href="https://github.com/MouseBiteLabs/Game-Boy-Cartridges/tree/main/MBC5%20(Type%20A%2C%20FRAM)">(like my boards)</a>, flash the game using a cart flasher like the <a href="https://www.gbxcart.com/">GBxCart</a> or the <a href="https://github.com/sanni/cartreader">OSCR</a>, then desolder the chips and move them over to the SGB board.
-Note that for my MBC5 FRAM boards, I use the same reference designators on the Game Boy boards as I do on these Super Game Boy boards, amking matching up the parts a lot easier if you're transferring them over.
+2) Build a Game Boy cartridge that uses the M29F160 (like my FRAM MBC3 boards, or <a href="https://github.com/MouseBiteLabs/Game-Boy-Cartridges/tree/main/MBC5%20(Type%20A%2C%20FRAM)">FRAM MBC5 boards</a>), flash the game using a cart flasher like the <a href="https://www.gbxcart.com/">GBxCart</a> or the <a href="https://github.com/sanni/cartreader">OSCR</a>, then desolder the chips and move them over to the SGB board.
+Note that for my FRAM boards, I use the same reference designators on the Game Boy boards as I do on these SGB+ boards, making matching up the parts a lot easier if you're transferring them over.

 The upside to #2 is that you can test the game out in an actual Game Boy before transferring the chips over, and you can flash save data onto the FRAM if you have a game already started on a different cartridge you've dumped.
 So personally, I use method #2 if I can.